JosefVesely/Mall.cz-Scraper/README.md

-# keyboard-price-scraper
+# mallcz-eshop-price-scraper
-Program, that scrapes the price of product on Czech E-shop "MALL.CZ".
-Saves it in a text file and sends me a e-mail with its price and compares it with the latest price.
+Scrapes information about given product on Czech E-shop MALL.CZ and sends me an email with information of the product.